Tokyo Disney Disability Access Services (DAS) beginner’s guide

 They may ask if the disabled person is capable of being able to walk or be supported by your Carer out of a ride for safely.

-This process is not regarded as a fast pass, but a queue place holder, a bit like a Tokyo Disney paid Premier Pass or the USA Genie+ pass.
+This process is not regarded as a fast pass like a Tokyo Disney paid Premier Pass or the USA Genie+ pass, but a queue place holder.

 Can we do other rides whilst waiting for our disability ride return time?

-There are numerous reports of park guests saying there’s no problem doing other rides as long as you have the time – however any other rides would be done queuing as a normal park pass guest, as you can only use your Disability Pass one ride at a time.
+You can do other rides queuing as a normal park pass guest, however you can only use your Disability Pass one ride at a time, and only once per ride.

 Where do I go at my ride queue return time?